 5 Great local restaurant for Campeché cuisine!
 Very nice atmosphere, not crowded and moderate prices..
 Service was excellent as was the food!

-Seafood specialties from the Campeche region are highly recommended, especially the black smoked octopus and Pan de Cargon.
+Seafood specialties from the Campeche region, like black smoked octopus and Pan de Cargón, are highly recommended by diners.

-Yes, the restaurant is family-friendly and suitable for groups, with comfortable seating options including a private dining room.
+Yes, Marganzo is family-friendly and well-suited for groups, with seating options and amenities like a kids’ menu and high chairs.

-Yes, Marganzo offers wheelchair-accessible seating and toilets, Wi-Fi, and accepts various card payments for convenience.
+Yes, Marganzo offers free parking, wheelchair-accessible seating and restrooms, Wi-Fi, and accepts credit, debit, and NFC mobile payments.

 | Monday | 07:00 AM - 11:00 PM |